zhangxz18/uccl/rdma/README.md

 ```
 ROCE_NET:               True (RoCE) or false (Infiniband)

-SINGLE_IP:              The IP address of control NIC.
-Set to empty string if each NIC has its own IP address.
+SINGLE_CTRL_NIC:        The device name of control NIC.
+Set to empty string if each RDMA NIC has its own IP address.
 UCCL will detect them atomically.
 ```

 2. NIC